Home | News | Best Ways to Safely Handicap the 2021 NFL Preseason

 During the preseason, lots of teams have quarterback battles, involve new rookie skill players or skill players from other teams, or search for a rhythm on offense.

-As an example, this preseason the Saints must play both quarterbacks Jameis Winston and Taysom Hill.
+As an example, this preseason, the Saints must play both quarterbacks Jameis Winston and Taysom Hill.
 Winston and Hill have regular season starting experience.

-To make the QB battle fair, New Orleans coach Sean Payton will insists each team plays with the Saints’ first-team offensive line, meaning the Saints should have an edge in most of their preseason games.
+To make the QB battle fair, New Orleans coach Sean Payton will insist each team plays with the Saints’ first-team offensive line, meaning the Saints should have an edge in most of their preseason games.

 Teams like the Denver Broncos and the Las Vegas Raiders may also have a preseason matchup edge.
 The Broncos will play Teddy Bridgewater or Drew Lock.
 The Raiders won’t play starter Derek Carr, but former Tennessee Titans signal-caller Marcus Mariota figures to get plenty of playing time.